syncfusion-content/wpf-docs/wpf/SfDiagram/Appendix.md

-1. Add objects to be visualized into the diagram.
+1. Add objects to be visualized into the Diagram.
 2. When the added object is already a View, it can be used directly.
-3. When the added object is a Non-UI object (ViewModel or object that implements the necessary interface), diagram searches for a matching View by using ViewDictionary.
+3. When the added object is a Non-UI object (ViewModel or object that implements the necessary interface), Diagram searches for a matching View by using ViewDictionary.
 4. When a matching View is not found, a View is created though Virtual methods.
 5. When there is no cached view, a new View instance is loaded from the Data Template stored in the ViewDictionary.
 6. The Non-UI object is set as the Data Context for the view that is created or reused dynamically.